ironmeld/boot2now/README.md

 To be clear, "purpose-built" means it contains several "hacks" which minimally supports building stage0-posix but it should not be considered posix compliant otherwise.

+I imagine that a more capable kernel will be required to complete a full bootstrap to modern tools, but this will be a lot easier using the most capable compiler that builder-hex0 can build, which is currently M2-Mesoplanet.
+It might be possible to build a more capable compiler using builder-hex0; I just have not tried to build anything beyond M2-Mesoplanet.

 ## Why?

 This project is intends to compliment [existing bootstrap projects](#existing-projects) by providing a missing piece: a bootstrap kernel.
 Two of the bootstrap projects (Guix and live-bootstrap) I looked required a prebuilt POSIX kernel.

 A typical C compiler needs to read source files and system headers and it uses kernel system calls to perform file I/O. However, a POSIX kernel is typically built with a C compiler.
 So, we have a chicken-or-the-egg question.
 Indeed, when Linus Torvalds released Linux 0.02 he was using minix to compile it.
 Linux was not self-hostable until version .11.

-I believe a proper approach is to build the operating system progressively in lock-step with the tool chain.
+I believe that building the operating system progressively in lock-step with the tool chain is the right approach.

 My goal is to minimize the (Effort to Understand Source * Volume of Source) while maximizing progress towards a linux distro.